Regina's IMAX is one of the only places on Earth to see 'Oppenheimer' in its full glory

 “We’ve also introduced larger seats in the auditorium and reserved seating for feature-length movies so that people don’t have to wait in long lines for their shows anymore,"

-One of those feature-length movies set to grace the screen is Christopher Nolan’s Oppenheimer, an 11 mile film reel, which will test out the IMAX 15/70 mm film projector on July 20.
+One of those feature-length movies set to grace the screen is Christopher Nolan’s drama about the development of the atomic bomb, Oppenheimer, an 11 mile film reel, which will test out the IMAX 15/70 mm film projector on July 20.

-Regina’s IMAX theatre is one of a limited number of theatres in the world showing the movie on IMAX 70 mm film.
+Regina’s IMAX theatre is one of only 30 of theatres in the world showing the movie on IMAX 70 mm film.
 People from across North America — and even Finland — have snatched up tickets to see it at the theatre, according to the science centre.

 "We've had people from British Columbia, Alberta, Manitoba, Ontario, Prince Edward Island, and the Yukon Territories in Canada and North Dakota, Montana, Minnesota, and California in the US that have bought tickets," Holata said, noting that's just the people that have provided their location.